MatthiasKainer/draft-article/README.md

   [("ELEMENT01", "3"); ("ELEMENT04", "4"); ("ELEMENT03", "1"); ("foo", "4"); ...]
 ```

 Next, we remove all elements we are not interested in and only keep the `ELEMENT`s.
 Unfortunately, our test data shows that `element06` is lowercase, which implies we don't have a guarantee for the casing, so we have to consider that, too.
-In f#, this means two more functions: one to capitalize the key of the array and another one to check the key for a match:
+In F#, this means two more functions: one to capitalize the key of the array and another one to check the key for a match:

 ```fsharp
 let keyContains(by: string) ((key,_): string * string) =